South Bank Colleges: History

-It was created by an amalgamation of three colleges in 1992.
-South London College was originally known as Norwood Technical College opening in the 19th century.
+Created by an amalgamation of three colleges in 1992, South London College was originally known as Norwood Technical College opening in the 19th century.

 Lambeth College underwent an overhaul in 2012, becoming an employability focused college with the priority of finding students employment in Lambeth.
 This change came complete with a new logo and motto for the college along with the planned addition of many new courses and removal of A-levels.